 Marine transportation safety investigation report M18A0076

-Capsizing with loss of life
+Capsizing and loss of life

 Unnamed fishing vessel